jdmartin/speedybot/README.md

 - /adventure - Want a real Adventure?
 - /askspeedy - Need a *guaranteed* helpful answer?
 Ask away.
+- /astro - Need NASA's Astronomy Pic of the Day?
+Use this!
 - /cats - Need a cat _right now?_ Let's get one from the Internet!<sup>1</sup>
 - /dogs - Need a dog?
 There's an API for that...<sup>2</sup>
 - /foxes - Need a fox instead?
 To the Internet!<sup>3</sup>